SinithH/WooCommerce-Rave-Payment-Gateway/readme.md

 ### Suggestions / Contributions

-For issues and feature request, [click here](https://github.com/bosunolanrewaju/WooCommerce-Rave-Payment-Gateway/issues).
+For issues and feature requests, [click here](https://github.com/bosunolanrewaju/WooCommerce-Rave-Payment-Gateway/issues).
 To contribute, fork the repo, add your changes and modifications then create a pull request.